ddojo/ddojo.github.io/README.md

  - They start from scratch, doing baby steps and explaining everything they do to the audiance
  - After a fixed time period (e.g. 3 or 5 minutes) the roles change, the copilot becomes the driver, someone from the audiance becomes copilot
  - Everyone present is expected to follow what is going on, and make helpful suggestions

+## Will the Data Dojo be in English or German?

+The language of the session depends on the participants.
+Again we want to be as inclusive as possible.
+In case there are some participants who can't speak English and others who can't speak German we will split up into sub-groups early.

 # Topics
 Each event we will analyze a different dataset.
 We might use different tools to address different questions about this data.
 You can add suggestions for datasets/questions/tools to the pad or look beforehand what others have suggested.